kkatta11/learning-library/oic-integration-library/core-competencies/insight/gettting-started/custom-dashboards/custom-dashboards.md

             b.
 Select the <Aggregation Function>, you may select the box to "ignore empty values", if available
             c.
 Select the <Grouping>, you may select the box to "ignore empty values", if available

- Now let's get you to create on of each chart!
+ Now, let's get you to create on of each chart!

  You will create one of each chart type.
 You will test your mapping and then view the results of the order(s) in the created Console and Dashboards.